ADGEfficiency/adgefficiency.github.io/_posts/2020-04-25-world-models.md

 $$P(x \mid z) \approx E(x \mid z ; \theta) = \mathbf{N} \Big(x \mid \mu_{theta}, \sigma_{\theta}\Big)$$

-**This approximation is variational inference** - using a family of distributions (in this case Gaussian) to approximate the latent variables.
-Using variational inference is is a key contribution of the VAE.
+**This approximation is variational inference - using a family of distributions (in this case Gaussian) to approximate the latent variables**.
+This use of variational inference to approximate is a key contribution of the VAE.

 Now that we have made a decision about how to approximate the latent space distribution, we want to think about how to bring our parametrized latent space $E_{\theta}(z \mid x)$ closer to the true posterior $P(z \mid x)$.

 In order to minimize the difference between our two distributions, we need way to measure the difference.
-The VAE uses a Kullback-Leibler divergence ($\mathbf{KLD}$),  which has a number of interpretations:
+The VAE uses a Kullback-Leibler divergence ($\mathbf{KLD}$),  which has a number of interpretations - measuring:
-- measures the information lost when using one distribution to approximate another
+- the information lost when using one distribution to approximate another
-- measures a non-symmetric difference between two distributions
+- the non-symmetric difference between two distributions
-- measures how close distributions are
+- how close distributions are

 $$\mathbf{KLD} \Big (E_{\theta}(z \mid x) \mid \mid P(z \mid x) \Big) = \mathbf{E}_{z \sim E_{\theta}} \Big[\log E_{\theta}(z \mid x) \Big] - \mathbf{E}_{z \sim E_{\theta}} \Big[ \log P(x, z) \Big] + \log P(x)$$